Prince Eduard of Liechtenstein

 Prince Eduard of Liechtenstein (Eduard Viktor Maria; 2 September 1872 – 8 March 1951) was the son of Prince Alois of Liechtenstein and Countess Anna of Degenfeld-Schonburg.
 He was a civil servant in Austria and a prominent diplomat in Liechtenstein.

 Early life

 Eduard was born on 2 September 1872 in Ljubljana (now in Slovenia) as the second son of Prince Alois of Liechtenstein and Countess Anna Gräfin of Degenfeld-Schonburg.
-He was the grandson of Prince Eduard Franz of Liechtenstein, brother of Johann II, Prince of Liechtenstein.
+He was the grandson of Prince Eduard Franz of Liechtenstein, brother of Aloys II, Prince of Liechtenstein.

 He spent his early childhood in Berlin and from 1881 to 1891 attended high school in Vienna and Kalksburg.
 Until 1898 he studied law in University of Vienna, Freiburg, Graz and Innsbruck respectively, where he received a diploma.

 Career

 In 1897 Eduard entered the Austrian administrative service, which he served in the state of Salzburg and also as district captain of Mariánské Lázně.
 In addition, he worked in the Austrian Ministry of the Interior.
 There we plans for him to be appointed mayor of Salzburg in 1913, but this did not see through.
 In the wake of the beginning of World War I he was appointed to manage the war relief office, where is commitment to humanitarian issues led him to being appointed to the Ministry of Social Welfare in 1918.
 He held contact with Leopold Freiherr von Imhof which led to him being appointed Governor of Liechtenstein in 1914.
 On 26 May 1918, he left the civil service and became president of the General Pension Fund for Employees and board member of the Allgemeine Bodencreditanstalt until the end of 1918.